 First Up- Baby Milestone Markers

-I love the the baby milestone marker trend so I thought I would laser engrave a set for not only the months but for other milestones too.
+I love the the baby milestone marker trend.
+So, I thought I would laser engrave a set for not only the months but for other milestones too.
 Some sweet and some silly.
-Like taco Tuesday (obviously only for taco loving parents- Lol), or first tooth, first haircut, first full night of sleep or first whatever.
-I even added one for the big sisters.
-I masked my wood before I lasered them because this was such a light Birch and I wanted to keep it that way.
+For example; taco Tuesday (obviously only for taco loving parents- Lol).
+How about first tooth, first haircut, first full night of sleep or first whatever.
+Even the big sisters were not forgotten!
+Before I start I mask my wood to keep the “burn” from looking charred.

 These “milestone markers” are used in pictures to narrate an event.
 They can be laid down, held, or propped up creatively in photos to give them an extra pop of unique charm.